ovictk/pw-manager/README.txt

 - Notes

-You can add own fields with own tags and given input types also TFA generator and Steam TFA generator
+You can add own fields with own tags and given input types also TFA generator and Steam TFA generator The changes and edits you see instantly with help of JQuery - AJAX

 Of course you can delete a single account or a category _